Rishan-code/Canterella_implementation-grp-4/README.md

 - [Tanishka Shinde](...)

 ## Acknowledgments
-This project was completed as part of the ChE-209 course at Indian Institute Of Technology Indore, instructed by Kailasham.
+This project was completed as part of the ChE-209 course at Indian Institute Of Technology Indore, instructed by Dr Kailasham and Dr Prof Gaurav.
 We thank the authors of the original paper, J. Cantarella, T. Deguchi, C. Shonkwiler, and E. Uehara, for their foundational work.